Josespaul/rpi_fm_transmitter/README.md

 sudo ./fm_transmitter -f 100.6 converted-example.wav
 ```
 ## Legal note
-Please keep in mind that transmitting on certain frequencies without special permissions may be illegal in your country.
+Please keep in mind that transmitting on certain frequencies without special permission may be illegal in your country.
 ## New features
 * DMA peripheral support
 * Allows custom frequency and bandwidth settings